 In Triway Superannuation Fund v ATO AATA 302 the drug affected child member stole all the Superannuation.
-The ATO successfully declared the fund non-complying for all the other members as well.
+The ATO successfully declared the fund non-complying.
+So all the members suffered the ATO penalties!

-Regulations 6.28 and 6.29 Superannuation Industry (Supervision) Regulations (Cth) states that a member’s benefit can’t be rolled over to another fund with the member’s written consent.
-But has for everyone having to act unanimously see here:
+Regulations 6.28 and 6.29 Superannuation Industry (Supervision) Regulations (Cth) states that a member’s benefit can only be rolled over to another fund with the member’s written consent.
+But generally, for Self-Managed Superannuation Funds, all the members have to act unanimously.

 Trustees can only act if unanimous, and so no course of action can be decided upon or given effect to unless all then agree that it is desirable.
 Any attempt by a majority to carry on in defiance of the decision of their co-trustee can be followed by appropriate legal proceedings to ensure that only the unanimous decision be given effect

-Justice Street in Sky v Body (1970) 92 WN (NSW) 934 confirmed this by holding:
+Justice Street in Sky v Body (1970) 92 WN (NSW) 934 confirmed this:

 Inherent in this basic system of trusts is the principle that trustees must act unanimously.
 They do not hold several offices – they hold a single, joint, inseparable office.
-If conflicting business considerations lead to such a divergence that the trustes are not able to act unanimously, then the simple position is that they cannot act.
+If conflicting business considerations lead to such a divergence that the trustees are not able to act unanimously, then the simple position is that they cannot act.